emishaan/Reddit/README.md

 - Code and executive summary must be in a clearly commented Jupyter Notebook.
 - You must submit your slide deck.
 - Materials must be submitted by 9 a.m.
-Friday, November 3rd EST.
+Friday, January 26 EST.

 ---